stakater/mto-docs/content/integrations/openbao/readme.md

 - An OIDC identity provider, for human login.

 MTO labels each tenant namespace `stakater.com/tenant=<tenant-name>`, and the extension uses that label to find them.

+## Setting up the extension

+These steps are done once per cluster, by a platform administrator, before any tenant gets an OpenBao namespace.

 ### Enabling the extension